Heidi Løke: Club career

-On 29 November 2010 it was rumored that she would sign with top Hungarian team Győri Audi ETO KC, but Løke refused to comment on the speculations until the forthcoming European Championship were over.
+On 29 November 2010 it was rumored that she would sign with top Hungarian team Győri ETO KC, but Løke refused to comment on the speculations until the forthcoming European Championship were over.

 Few weeks later, on 31 December 2010, it was announced that Løke had agreed a two-years contract with Győr and would join her new club after the ongoing season was finished.
 As Larvik's general manager Bjørn-Gunnar Bruun Hansen revealed, they were in negotiation talks with Løke for a while, but the excellent line player got an offer they simply could not match.
 Shortly after her signing with Györ, Larvik's head coach Karl Erik Bøhn was dismissed from his job, due to his role in the events.

 On 1 March 2012 Løke was given the IHF World Player of the Year award in recognition of her performances throughout 2011 both on club and international level.

 International career

 Løke made her debut in the Norwegian national team on 7 April 2006 against Hungary.
 She participated on the Norwegian team that won gold medals at the 2008 European Women's Handball Championship in Macedonia.
 She won a bronze medal with the Norwegian team at the 2009 World Women's Handball Championship in Beijing.
-At the 2010 European Women's Handball Championship she won a gold medal with the Norwegian team, and was selected into the All-Star team as best pivot (line player) of the tournament.
+At the 2010 European Women's Handball Championship she won a gold medal with the Norwegian team, and was selected into the All-Star team as best line player of the tournament.
 The next year, at the World Championship, she repeated this success, collecting both the gold medal and earning a place in the All-Star team.

 Personal

 Heidi is not the only professional handballer in the Løke family.
 Her older brother, Frank Løke was also a former international handballer as well as a player for the Norwegian national team.
-Her sister, Lise Løke is a player for Eliteserien team Storhamar HE.
+Her sister, Lise Løke was also a player at top level.

 She had a relationship with her former coach Leif Gautestad, with whom she had a son, Alexander, born in 2007.
 The couple separated in 2010.

 Former partner of the now deceased handball coach Karl Erik Bøhn.

-Gave birth to her second son, Oscar on 30 June 2017, with new boyfriend Bjørn Vestrum Olsson.
+Gave birth to her second son, Oscar on 30 June 2017, with Bjørn Vestrum Olsson.
 She was back in training six days later, and attended her first handball training for her new club Storhamar HE only 25 days after she gave birth.

 Her third son, Casper was born on 23 April 2022 from partner Stian Bodin Sundal.